Nelson Piquet: Personal life

-He was inducted into the International Motorsports Hall of Fame in 2000 and two racing circuits in Rio de Janeiro (formerly the Jacarepaguá Circuit) and in Brasília have been named "Autódromo Internacional Nelson Piquet", though the Rio circuit has since been demolished to make way for venues to be used in the 2016 Summer Olympics, with Rio de Janeiro the host city.
+Piquet was inducted into the International Motorsports Hall of Fame in 2000 and two racing circuits in Rio de Janeiro (formerly the Jacarepaguá Circuit) and in Brasília have been named "Autódromo Internacional Nelson Piquet", though the Rio circuit has since been demolished to make way for venues to be used in the 2016 Summer Olympics, with Rio de Janeiro the host city.
 Since his retirement, Piquet has been ranked among the greatest Formula One drivers.
 He was ranked 13th by Autosport in 2009, and 16th by BBC Sport in 2012.

-He has Portuguese and French ancestry.
+Piquet has Portuguese and French ancestry.

 In a 2012 interview on Brazilian TV with himself and former Williams teammate Nigel Mansell, Piquet revealed that he had never been right after his accident at Imola in 1987.
 The crash caused him to lose some 80% of his depth perception and saw him secretly visit a hospital in Milan every two weeks through the season fearing that if he told his team they would not let him drive.
 He went on to say that he should have won the championship in 1986 and Mansell should have won in 1987, and that after 1987 he drove for the money as due to his condition he was no longer able to lead races from the front (each of his six wins following his Imola accident were inherited from others dropping out late).

 On 11 November 2013, Piquet underwent heart surgery from which he made a complete recovery.

-He currently lives in a mansion on a farm in the suburbs of Brasília.
-Inside the property there is a precious private automobile museum and an airstrip.
+Piquet currently lives in a mansion on a farm in the suburbs of Brasília.
+Inside the property, there is a precious private automobile museum and an airstrip.